YeeTone/CS205-2020Fall/README.md

 Semester: 2020Fall
 School: Southern University of Science and Technology
 Email: 11910104@mail.sustech.edu.cn

+### Grade Policy in this Course
+Lecture Attendance: 5%
+Lab Attendance: 5%
+Assignment: 30%(4 Assignments in total, but 3 are counted into the grade)
+Project1: 20%
+Project2: 40%

+### Some Scores of the author in this Course
+Assignment1: 86/100
+Assignment2: 95/100
+Assignment3: 92/100
+Assignment4: 93/100
+Project1: 88/100
+Project2: 88/100
 Final Grade for this course: 91/100 -> A-

 ### Couse Information
 Instructor: Shiqi Yu